Alki45/Project_phase/Ecommerce/README.md

 ### 2. `productManager.dart`
 Contains the `ProductManager` class responsible for:
 - Adding new products
-- Viewing all, completed, or pending products
+- Viewing all, and sngle detail products
 - Editing existing product details
 - Deleting products